Mechanical Design Engineer Resume Example

 There are tons of ways to do this: GitHub, Behance, or even a personal website.
 This helps recruiters see my actual skills in action, not just a list of software.

 You should highlight 3-5 relevant projects.
-Focus on things like custom machine parts, assemblies, or simulation results.
+Focus on things like custom machine parts, assemblies, or simulation results—just as you would in a cover letter.
 Talk about your role, challenges, and the impact-numbers help!

 Listing awards or recognition on your resume shows employers you stand out.
 I always include things like design competitions, employee of the month, or industry certifications.